spacemeshos/ed25519/README.md

 A drop in replacement for golang/crypto/ed25519 with additional functionality

 # SignExt
-SignExt signs the message with privateKey and returns a signature that can be verified using Verify().
-The signature supports public key extraction using ExtractPublicKey()
+SignExt signs the message with privateKey and returns a signature that can be verified using Verify(), if the public key in known.
+However, the main advantage of this scheme is that it supports public-key extraction using ExtractPublicKey().

 ```go
 func SignExt(privateKey PrivateKey, message []byte) []byte